 Disadvantages of Symfony EDOF lenses

-Please consult your doctor to know more about the lenses and if you would be a right candidate for this lens.
-Also here is a short article on “The best cataract lens“.
+Please consult your doctor to know more about the lenses and know if you would be the right candidate for this lens.
+Also here is a short article on "The best cataract lens ".